binkley/kotlin-rational/README.md

 reviewed scientific library.

-There are two versions, `BigRational` and `FiniteBigRational`, providing pseudo-IEEE 754 and purely finite versions.
+There are two versions, `BigRational` and `FiniteBigRational`, providing pseudo-IEEE 754 and purely finite versions, respectively.

 This code is a "finger exercise", largely demonstrating Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.